TopGITsan/learnAngular/README.md

     - Example of two way data binding
     - ngModel directive

  #### Lesson 7: *ngFor
  - Where to use: _ngFor is a directive that you can use in your Angular templates to loop through lists and arrays of data in order to display it._
  - Syntax
  - Getting index
  - Getting odd/even
  - Getting first element/last element

+ #### Lesson 8: Services
+ - What are Services? _are substitutable objects that are wired together using dependency injection (DI)._ or a single instance of a file which can be injected in multiple components
+ - Why Services? _because you do not want your component to ex: call REST API, that what are services for_ that is what angular styling guides suggest
+ - Creating a service using command line: ng generate service [name]
+ - @Injectable decorator
+ - Injecting service in a component